 10.10.
 Ensure that only those of their staff who need to have access to the Personal Data are granted access to such data and only for the purposes of the performance of the Agreement and all of their staff required to access the Personal Data are informed of the confidential nature of the Personal Data and comply with the obligations set out in the Clause 10;

 10.11.
-If the Client orders the supplier to collect the personal data for the purpose of marketing, prospecting, recruitment, b2b email list building and sending email campaigns, Client must ensure they have a lawful ground, or reason, for collecting/ processing the personal data under lawful ground called ‘legitimate interest’.
+If the Client orders the Service Provider to collect the personal data for the purpose of marketing, prospecting, recruitment, b2b email list building and sending email campaigns, Client must ensure they have a lawful ground, or reason, for collecting/ processing the personal data under lawful ground called ‘legitimate interest’.

 10.12.
-If the Client provides the Supplier with their own data and orders the Supplier to call, send messages or send email campaigns, Client must ensure they have a consent or lawful ground for processing the personal data under lawful ground called ‘legitimate interest’.
+If the Client provides the Service Provider with their own data and orders the Service Provider to call, send messages or send email campaigns, Client must ensure they have consent or lawful ground for processing the personal data under lawful ground called ‘legitimate interest’.

 10.13.
 Not publish, disclose or divulge any of the Personal Data to any third party (including for the avoidance of doubt the Data Subject (as defined in the GDPR) itself) unless directed to do so in writing by the other party provided always that the Service Provider shall publish, disclose or divulge Personal Data for the purposes of providing the Services as contemplated by the Agreement.

 10.14.
-The Company’s privacy notice (which sets out information about how the Company processes Data) is available at https://topresourcegroup.com/privacy-policy/.
+The Service Provider’s privacy notice (which sets out information about how the Service Provider processes Data) is available at https://trgltd.uk/topresourcegroup/privacy-policy/.